mmccoyd/hillside/hillside52/README.md

 The finger splay more naturally follows our hand's mechanics.
 See the Hillside [family readme](../README.md) for features common to all hillside boards.
 Specific to the Hillside 52 are:

+* Bottom utility row or arrow cluster
-* Three spots for one encoder per side at either: upper or tucked thumb or lowest ring
+* Encoder: Three spots for one per side at either: upper or tucked thumb or lowest ring
 * Reversible 100 x 143mm PCB
 * Optional hotswap with Mill-Max switch sockets